thisismalindu/my-website-blog/src/assembly-love.md

 At university, we have this module called *Computer Organization and Digital Design*.
 As part of that, we’re building a **nano processor** (yeah, from scratch), and obviously, to control it, we need to program it in assembly.

 That’s where things clicked for me.
-Writing instructions at this level wasn’t just educational—it was electrifying.
+Writing instructions at this level wasn’t just educational-it was electrifying.
 It felt like I was finally communicating with the raw machine.
 No abstractions.
 Just pure logic, registers, ports, and flags.

-And then it hit me—like a proper lightbulb moment.
+And then it hit me-like a proper lightbulb moment.

 This wasn't just low-level.
 This was *the level*.
-Every tiny thing, from a loop to a variable assignment, from a print statement to a condition—it’s all here, exposed and tangible.
+Every tiny thing, from a loop to a variable assignment, from a print statement to a condition-it’s all here, exposed and tangible.
 Assembly didn’t just show me how computers work; it *made me feel it*.

 We used a simulator called **SMZ32V50**, and even though it's not real hardware, it still counts in my book.
-It gave me this brand new mental model of how CPUs actually work—what an instruction really *does* when it’s executed.
+It gave me this brand new mental model of how CPUs actually work-what an instruction really *does* when it’s executed.

 It’s wild how something as simple as `MOV AL, 2` starts making sense as a real action happening on a register somewhere.
 This stuff makes C look bloated.

 It’s like... if in Python we wrote `left.red = True`, in assembly, we’re the ones building what happens *underneath* that line.
-We're not just setting a variable—we're sending electrical signals to the correct memory-mapped port and holding it there for a few clock cycles.
-You don’t just write what should happen—you *make* it happen.
+We're not just setting a variable-we're sending electrical signals to the correct memory-mapped port and holding it there for a few clock cycles.
+You don’t just write what should happen-you *make* it happen.
 That’s magic.

 And that delay mechanism we implemented?
 It absolutely blew me away.
-Just using `DEC` and `JNZ` to create a countdown—looping over and over just to simulate time passing—felt surreal.
+Just using `DEC` and `JNZ` to create a countdown-looping over and over just to simulate time passing-felt surreal.
 I’d never appreciated how much effort the CPU goes through just to do something as simple as showing a message on screen or blinking an LED.

 So now I’m thinking of taking this further.
 Maybe even trying x86 assembly, writing a real program.
-I don’t even know what yet—but the idea alone excites me.
+I don’t even know what yet-but the idea alone excites me.

 ---